William L. Wilkie "Marketing for a Better World" Award

 - transformative consumer research

-The recipient of the award will be honored at the AMA Winter Educators' Conference (February 15-17, Caesars Palace, Las Vegas, NV--complimentary registration and travel stipend) and will receive an elegant Tiffany crystal award.
+The recipient of the award will be honored at the AMA Winter Educators' Conference (February 21-23, JW Marriott Orlando Grande Lakes, Orlando, FL--complimentary registration and travel stipend) and will receive an elegant Tiffany crystal award.

 Eligibility & Criteria for Selection